heavyblotto/memorativa/docs/memorativa-design.md

     - If the percept refers to a specific time and location, then the system generates an temporal percept triplet location in the memory house system as an imaginary planet, using the extracted referenced time to derive the exact degree placement in the sign -- when the percept occurred
     - If the percept refers to a personal reflection or personal meaning, then the system generates a personal percept triplet location in the memory house system as an imaginary planet, using the time extracted from the natal chart to derive the exact degree placement in the sign -- natal significance of the percept
     - Otherwise and by default, the system will calculate and store an opportunistic exact degree location for a percept triplet (the synthetic, "conceptual" percept triplet) when it is used to calculate transiting aspects and other significant astrological events -- conceptual time
+      - The system uses the bounded range of the conceptual percept to dynamically tune the percept in relation to other percepts
+      - Because the range is open, various percepts in relation can in aggregate influence or even strongly suggest changing the statistically correct location for the percept
+      - The open degree range of conceptual percept triplet serves as a kind of entropic node in the system
 - The system ingests the percept
 - The system analyzes the percept
 - The system generates outputs and adds the percept to the Memorativa RAG